mahnve/agile_architecture_presentation/main/01_slides.md

 * Data
 * Never Implementation

-.notes you might have the same implementation
+.notes you might have the same implementation, but dont stdze!

 <!SLIDE center>
 #Example